irvinrakgetse02/Bright-coffe-shop-case-study/README.md

 🎨 **Canva**:for designing and presenting the final presentation

+# 🎥 How to View

 .-💻SQL Code - Includes all queries used for data transformation and insights. > 🔗 View SQL Scripts

 -📊Excel Pivot Table - is available in PDF format within this repository.- >🔗View Pivot Table

 -📽️Full presentation - is available in PDF format within this repository.- >🔗View Presentation

--🧹Uncleaned Data - is available in CSV format within this repository.- >🔗View Uncleaned Data
+-🧹Uncleaned Data - is available in CSV format within this repository.- >🔗[View Uncleaned Data](https://raw.githubusercontent.com/irvinrakgetse02/Bright-coffe-shop-sales-analysis/refs/heads/main/1%20Project%20description%20%26%20raw%20data/Bright_Coffee_Shop_Analysis(raw%20data).csv)

 -✨Cleaned Data - is available in CSV format within this repository.- >🔗View Cleaned Data